 3. If you want more of a “compact” foundation, add some jojoba/olive/almond oil to the mixture and press down into a compact.
 (Start with 5 drops and keep adding until it reaches your desired texture).

-Use a brush to apply foundation.
+Use a brush to apply this homemade foundation.
 Make sure to tap off excess before swiping face.

 You may notice that my foundation is ridiculously light in color… that’s because I’m ridiculously pale.
 A little cocoa powder for me really is all I need to add.
 But yours will look different, don’t worry.